 Dir.
 David Lowery; Cast: Rooney Mara, Casey Affleck; USA 2017, 87 min.

-It opens with a Virginia Wolf quote “Whatever hours you wake, there was a door closing”, Mara and Affleck play an unnamed couple arguing about moving house: she is keen to get away from their semi-rural Texas backwater to somewhere less remote.
+It opens with a Virginia Wolf quote “Whatever hours you wake, there was a door closing”, Mara and Affleck play an unnamed couple debating moving house: she is keen to get away from their semi-rural Texas backwater to somewhere less remote.
 But the sudden death of her songwriter husband, in a car accident, throws the proceedings into a long goodbye.
-After Mara has viewed the body in the hospital morgue, Affleck suddenly rises from the gurney, and dressed in a white sheet with cut-outs for the eyes, leaves the hospital and observes her covertly from afar.
+After Mara has viewed the body in the hospital morgue, Affleck’s body suddenly rises from the gurney, and dressed in a white sheet with cut-outs for the eyes, leaves the hospital and observes her covertly from afar.
 The first signs of paranormal activity occur when she angers his ghoul by bringing another man back home.
 Later, when Mara has left the house to a Spanish family, the ghastly spirit makes plates fly and demolishes a table.
 From a neighbouring house, another ghost waves to Affleck, before the house falls into a state of disrepair and is torn down.
-We go through a future period when Affleck watches the urbanisation of the rural area, before the story turns back to the first settlers.
+We go through a future period when Affleck watches the urbanisation of the rural area, before the story turns back to the first settlers in the 19th century.

-There are more questions than answers here, and whilst DoPGregory Crewdson creates an impressively spooky and atmosphere feel, shooting in an unusual format of 1.33:1, with round edges, like in old home movies, the overall impression is underwhelming.
-This ghost story is tame, rather than gripping; a poor of version of Park Chan-wook masterpieces.
+There are more questions than answers here, and whilst DoPGregory Crewdson creates an impressively spooky and atmospheric feel, shooting in an unusual format of 1.33:1, with round edges, like in old home movies, the overall impression is underwhelming.
+This ghost story is bewildering, rather than scary, and sometimes overstays its welcome with too many longuers in the froideur: a poor of version of Park Chan-wook masterpieces.
 AS